 We use annual Eurostat regional data at the NUTS II level provided to us by Cambridge Econometrics reaching from 1975 to 2000.
 These data allow us to assess the regional impact of European integration on NUTS II level employment, productivity, investments, as well as on wage and population growth for both existing and new member states, for three episodes of enlargement: Enlargement by Greece, in 1981, Southern Enlargement (by Spain and Portugal) in 1986 and Northern Enlargement (by Austria, Finland and Sweden) in 1995.
 We arrange this data so as to consider the 5 years before and 7 years after accession.
 Furthermore, for both Southern and Northern Enlargement we also focus on effects of integration on nearby member states.
-In the case of Southern Enlargement we choose France4 as a neighbouring member state and in the case of Northern enlargement these are Denmark and Italy.5
+In the case of Southern Enlargement these are Denmark and Italy.

-These cases provide substantial variance with respect to the institutional circumstances of integration, the size, geographic structure and level of development of both the integrating countries as well as the nearby old member states.6 In particular later entries
+These cases provide substantial variance with respect to the institutional circumstances of integration, the size, geographic structure and level of development of both the integrating countries as well as the nearby old member states.
+In particular later entries

-4 We exclude French obverseas territories from the analysis.
+&lt;sup>4 We exclude French obverseas territories from the analysis.

-5 We do not include Germany because of lacking data for some indicators and because German - German integration in the 1990's may cause Germany to be a special case.
+&lt;sup>5 We do not include Germany because of lacking data for some indicators and because German - German integration in the 1990's may cause Germany to be a special case.

-6 The cases also differ from the US-Mexico case analysed by Hanson (1996, 1998).
+&lt;sup>6 The cases also differ from the US-Mexico case analysed by Hanson (1996, 1998).
 In contrast to this, European integration allowed for increased cross border labour mobility and new member states were often small, developed countries.

-joined a successively more integrated European Union.7 While this would suggest more sizeable effects of integration in later accessions, Northern Enlargement also differs from previous enlargements in that the countries joining the European Union in 1995 were already members of the European Economic Area since 1991, so that these countries not only joined a more deeply integrated Union, but were also more deeply integrated into the Union before accession.
+joined a successively more integrated European Union.
+While this would suggest more sizeable effects of integration in later accessions, Northern Enlargement also differs from previous enlargements in that the countries joining the European Union in 1995 were already members of the European Economic Area since 1991, so that these countries not only joined a more deeply integrated Union, but were also more deeply integrated into the Union before accession.
 This suggests that effects of integration may have been smaller.